justunsix/garden/src/content/docs/notes/005-Computer-Snippets-asdf.md

 # Install a specific version of a package:
 asdf install name version

-# Example: Install Proton GE with unofficial plugin
+# Example: Install Proton Glorious Eggroll (GE) with unofficial plugin
 asdf plugin add protonge
 # Or install a version from a tag (Eg.: GE-Proton8-25)
 asdf install protonge latest